SHENZHEN SUNCOMM INDUSTRIAL CO., LTD.

 This means you have to think differently.
 With sub-6 GHz, we usually focus on coverage first and then try to make it faster.
 With mmWave, the speed is there, but you have to carefully plan your coverage.

-Considering the product perspective, this alters the entire landscape, starting with the placement of the aerials to the selection of materials for the enclosure.
+Considering the product perspective, this alters the entire landscape for any high-performance 5G CPE device, starting with the placement of the aerials to the selection of materials for the enclosure.

 With regular CPE design, antennas are usually just seen as something that helps.
 But with mmWave, they're the most important thing.